tfoote/effective-gpg-usage/resources.md

 [Setting up GPG on a USB Drive](https://help.ubuntu.com/community/GPGKeyOnUSBDrive) The Ubuntu community guide for setting up GPG on a USB key.

 [Keysigning Party HOWTO](http://cryptnet.net/fdp/crypto/keysigning_party/en/keysigning_party.html) A summary of how to hold and participate in a keysigning party.

+[Creating the Perfect GPG Keypair](https://alexcabal.com/creating-the-perfect-gpg-keypair/) A guide to creating keys and subkeys.